AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-03-14-Getting-started-with-Tezos-and-minting-on-hicetnunc.xyz.md

 To get straight to the point, you essentially need these two things:

 1. A hicetnunc compatible Tezos wallet
-2. Some Tezos in your Tezos wallet
+2. Some tez in your Tezos wallet

-And then you're ready to get started with minting on the Tezos blockchain via <a href='https://hicetnunc.xyz' target="_blank" rel="noopener noreferrer">hicetnunc.xyz</a>.
+And then you're ready to get started with minting on the Tezos blockchain via <a href='https://hicetnunc.xyz' target="_blank" rel="noopener noreferrer">hicetnunc.xyz</a> (if the hicetnunc.xyz isn't loading or showing a blank page, don't panic the page is still being developed).

 <h2>Tezos Wallets</h2>